 - 5.24 We communicate the outcome of our risk assessment for RSLs by publishing a 'regulatory status' for each RSL alongside its Engagement Plan on our website.
 Where an RSL is the subsidiary of another Scottish RSL, we will publish a single regulatory status for the group. - 5.25 The regulatory status provides a single view of the RSL's governance, financial well-being and performance.
 It summarises our judgement on its level of compliance with the Standards of Governance and Financial Management and regulatory requirements.
-We base our judgement on the outcome of - our risk assessment and we consider the materiality of any issues.
+We base our judgement on the outcome of our risk assessment and we - consider the materiality of any issues.
 A landlord will have Compliant status unless we judge any areas of non-compliance to be so material and significant, and of such risk to tenants' interests, that we need to give it a different regulatory status.
-If a landlord has told us about non-compliance through its Assurance Statement or otherwise, and we are assured that it is addressing the issue, we will take account of this when we determine its regulatory status. - 5.26 We review the regulatory status after we engage with the RSL, or when we receive new information.
+If a landlord has told us about non-compliance through its Annual Assurance Statement or otherwise, and we are assured that it is addressing the issue, we will take account of this when we determine its regulatory status. - 5.26 We review the regulatory status after we engage with the RSL, or when we receive new information.

-Status What this means Compliant The RSL meets the Standards of Governance and Financial Management and regulatory requirements.
-Working towards compliance The RSL does not meet the Standards of Governance and Financial Management and regulatory requirements, and it is working to achieve compliance.
-Statutory action The RSL does not meet the Standards of Governance and Financial Management and regulatory requirements, and we are using statutory powers to address the non-compliance.
+Status What this means Compliant The RSL meets regulatory requirements, including the Standards of Governance and Financial Management.
+Non-compliant - working towards compliance The RSL does not meet regulatory requirements, including the Standards of Governance and Financial Management, and it is working to achieve compliance.
+Non-compliant - statutory action The RSL does not meet regulatory requirements, including the Standards of Governance and Financial Management, and we are using statutory powers to address the non-compliance.